 Click this link to register http://membership.usahockey.com/

-With all that USA Hockey offers / provides through it's annual registration membership, USA Hockey does charge a small fee of $46 to complete.
-However, if at the time of registration your child was born in the year 2014 and after, the fee is waived!
+With all that USA Hockey offers / provides through it's annual registration membership, USA Hockey does charge a small fee to complete.

 "Done!
 When and where can I sign up?"